 - Do I rule my fears, or do they judge me?

 - How will today’s difficulties reveal my character?

 I am benefiting a lot from journaling.
 It helps me clear my mind and reminds me of what matters most.

 PART – II – SPIRIT –

 1) Beware Desire –

-- We need to analyze our desires and put them under microscope as to, where they come from.
-Is it coming from comparison or is it something we really want.
+- We need to analyze our desires and put them under the microscope as to where they come from.
+Is it coming from comparison, or is it something we want?

 - To have an impulse and to resist it, to sit with it and examine it, to let it pass by like a bad smell—this is how we develop spiritual strength.

 - No one is happier than the person who knows what is enough and appreciates and enjoys when he has enough.
 Ryan explains this with delicious anecdotes.

 - Epicurus sums it up pretty well with one line – “Nothing is enough for the man, to whom enough is too little.”